zebpalmer/WeatherAlerts/README.rst

 Author
 --------
-This module is maintained by Zeb Palmer, a Linux Systems Engineer and Professional Photographer who writes a bit of python at work and play.
+This module is (occasionally) maintained by Zeb Palmer, a Linux Systems Engineer and Professional Photographer who writes a bit of python at work and play.
 See my other work at `ZebPalmer.com <http://www.zebpalmer.com>`_